RP Photonics logo

 Very honestly: we all get better on the job and can do it more efficiently the next time.
 This is perfectly legitimate, as long as no specific details of a project are involved.
 But if they ever are, it is definitely part of the standards of RP Photonics to recognize a conflict of interest and properly handle it – if necessary, by not accepting a certain job.

-Note also that RP Photonics is serving customers in a rather wide range of technical areas and also with a wide range of different services.
+Note also that RP Photonics is serving clients in a rather wide range of technical areas and also with a wide range of different services.
 Therefore, situations with a possible conflict of interest occur only very rarely.